Human Proofreaders vs. Grammarly Proofreading: Which One Does Your Document Need?

 What errors does Grammarly miss that a human proofreader catches?

-Grammarly most commonly misses context dependent errors such as homophones and incorrectly used words that are spelled correctly, inconsistent verb tense across paragraphs, tone and register issues, repetitive sentence structure, and errors specific to academic or technical writing conventions.
+Grammarly most commonly misses context-dependent errors such as homophones and incorrectly used words that are spelled correctly, inconsistent verb tense across paragraphs, tone and register issues, repetitive sentence structure, and errors specific to academic or technical writing conventions.
+Grammarly also doesn't reliably catch ESL-specific patterns that vary by first-language background, such as article errors common in writers whose first language is Russian, Korean, Japanese, or Chinese, or passive-voice overuse common in writers from cultures with different academic prose conventions.
 These are precisely the types of errors that matter most in professional and academic documents.

 How much does a professional human proofreader cost compared to Grammarly?

-Grammarly is available free with limited features or as a paid subscription.
+Grammarly is available free with limited features or as a paid subscription costing approximately $12 to $30 per month.
 Professional human proofreading is typically priced by the word, with rates varying by turnaround time and document complexity.
 At Editor World, rates start at $0.021 per word with transparent pricing and an instant quote available before you commit.
+For a typical 5,000-word document, professional human proofreading at standard turnaround costs roughly $105 to $150, a one-time cost that delivers a level of accuracy and judgment that an automated subscription tool can't match.
 For important documents, the investment in human proofreading reliably produces better results than automated tools at any price point.

 Does a human proofreader work faster than Grammarly?

 Grammarly produces instant results, while a human proofreader requires time to read and review your document carefully.
 However, Editor World offers turnaround times as fast as 2 hours for qualifying documents, including on weekends and holidays.
+For a 1,000-word document, same-day human proofreading at 2-hour turnaround is faster than most academic and professional writers can effectively self-edit using Grammarly.
 For documents where accuracy matters more than instant results, a human proofreader is the right choice regardless of speed.